SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 After the hug I ask, "So, did the books have a happy ending?"

-"I don't know how their story ended, but I can say it has a good beginning," Twilight says before giving me a kiss on the cheek.
+"I don't know how their story ends, but I can say it has a good beginning," Twilight says before giving me a kiss on the cheek.

 I nuzzle her chest, "I agree, they had an amazing start."